 Although the Company has not expressed any intention to do so, the Company reserves the right to modify, suspend, amend or terminate the Plan in whole or in part at any time subject to the provisions of ERISA.
-If the Plan is terminated, the amounts credited to the employer contribution accounts of all participants become fully vested.

 7. RECONCILIATION TO FORM 5500